How to Restore Your Gut Health After Taking Antibiotics

 When it comes to the gut microbiome, balance is key.

-During this phase, there is one specific group of microbes that takes advantage of the decrease in protective bacteria and grows unchecked for a while: drug-resistant bacteria.
+During this phase, one specific group of microbes known as drug-resistant bacteria take advantage of the decrease in protective bacteria to grow unchecked.

-For some people, one of the unfriendly drug-resistant bacteria that may take the opportunity to grow unchecked are Clostridioides difficile.
+For some people, one of the unfriendly drug-resistant bacteria that may grow unchecked is Clostridioides difficile.
 If present in your gut, these bugs can cause antibiotic-associated diarrhea [7]–[9].

-Some weeks after an antibiotic course, beneficial bacteria start to repopulate your gut, putting unfriendly bugs in check [2].
+Some weeks after an antibiotic course, beneficial bacteria repopulate your gut, putting unfriendly bugs in check [2].

 But this can be a slow process.

-And how long it takes for good bacteria to restore after antibiotics varies from person to person.
+And how long it takes for gut bacteria to recover after antibiotics varies from person to person.

 For most people, the composition of the gut microbiome returns almost completely to baseline in one to two months.
-But for a few, things may not go back to the way they were for quite a long period of time.
-Which is when we may see the long term side effects of antibiotic use.
+But for a few, things may not go back to the way they were for quite a long time.
+Which is when we may see the long-term side effects of antibiotic use.

 Scientists are still not entirely sure why each person responds to antibiotics differently.
 Some things to consider that may be important factors:

-• The initial composition of the gut microbiome, which varies plenty among individuals [5]
+• The initial composition of the gut microbiome, which varies among individuals [5]

 • An adult gut microbiome with low diversity to begin with